The race to save the Great Barrier Reef

 In the summer of 2016, high temperatures led to mass coral bleaching in the Great Barrier Reef.
 Biologists watched in horror as the colour faded from the beautiful structures.
 By the following year, half of the shallow water corals had died.
-Now, a survey shows it is happening once again.
+Now, it has happened all over again.

 Find out more

 Nearly 1,500 miles long, the Great Barrier Reef boasts a kaleidoscope of colourful life.
 It is home to 9,000 species of fish, molluscs, jellyfish, turtles, and other creatures.
 But rising global temperatures have led to coral bleaching, threatening the rich biodiversity of the reef.